Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Monthly fees.
 This is the fee that the bank charges for running the account.
 Most banks offering savings accounts in Singapore do not charge such fees, but you may experience this with multi-currency savings accounts.

-- Currency conversion fees: If you’re looking to transact in and out of a multi-currency savings account, you might rack up currency conversion costs.
+- Currency conversion fees.
+If you’re looking to transact in and out of a multi-currency savings account, you might rack up currency conversion costs.

 - Fall-below fees.
-Select savings accounts in Singapore charge a small fee when your balance dips below an agreed-upon level.
+You may be charge a small fee when your balance dips below the account’s average daily minimum.

 How will I know which savings account is best for me?